Twitter @BartonCourtGS

 Our Team:

-Mr M Halpin - BCGS SENCo - E-Mail: mhalpin@bartoncourt.org
+Mr N Harvey - SENCo - E-Mail: nharvey@bartoncourt.org

-Mr Halpin our SENCo works with Mr Long, BCAT SENCo to ensure excellence in SEN provision.
+Mr Harvey, our SENCo, works to ensure excellence in SEN provision.
 In school the SEN Department works alongside our team of Learning Mentors who provide 1:1 learning support in our learning resource centre and wellbeing room as well as classroom based support.
 The interventions provided are tailor made to the student and their specific learning need.

 SEN Support